EAC News Briefs: April Earth Day Activities About to Spring Up in Northbrook and Glenview

 Snack Bag Recycling Success Story!

-District 30's Environmental Awareness Committee member, Sarah Sanford reports that during the second week of February she shipped 250 pounds of snack bags recycled from the Maple School lunchroom, to the company Terracycle for recycling!
+District 30's Environmental Awareness Committee member, Sarah Sanford reports that she recently shipped 250 pounds of snack bags recycled from the Maple School lunchroom, to the company Terracycle for recycling!

 "Thank you Sarah.
 Everyone can make a difference, one good deed at a time!"